Skip to main content

 Our approach combines hands-on treatment with structured rehabilitation.
 Ankle sprains, plantar fasciitis and Achilles tendon problems all respond well to a combination of mobilisation, soft tissue work and progressive loading exercises tailored to your activity level.

 Located on Rivonia Road in Morningside, we serve patients from Sandton, Bryanston, Fourways, Randburg and surrounding areas.
+Runners can also take our 60-second injury risk screen to identify what might be driving their foot or ankle problems.

 Book an appointment at our Sandton practice and let us help you get back on your feet.